 Back in 2017 … those pre-covid days of being able to attend conferences with hundreds of other people! … I had spent an incredible weekend at the One Woman Conference.

-There were 400+ women at this event and I had the honour of being up on the stage as one of the finalists of the Lead The Change awards 2017.
-I love to speak on stage but somehow sharing my personal story and the vulnerabilities I’ve faced (and still facing!) was nerve racking.
+There were 400+ women at this event and I had the honour of being invited up on the stage as one of the finalists of the Lead The Change awards 2017, voted by the community as someone who most embodied the One of many SoftPower Leadership principles.

 My fear and doubt appears as a gentle tight grip on the inside of my throat; almost like a child’s hand trying to silence me.

 Your fears and doubts will appear in different places.
 Perhaps a knot in your stomach or a pain on your left side or a buzzing sensation at the back of your skull.

-As Brene Brown so eloquently puts it, “Vulnerabilty is the birthplace of innovation, creativity and change.”
+“Vulnerability is the birthplace of innovation, creativity and change.”